When One Dream Dies, Another One Is Born

 Philippians 4:13

-You can read about the Original Ultimate Runner Competition if you want more information about this event.
+You can read about the Original Ultimate Runner Competition for more information about this event.

 The original Ultimate Runner Competition consisted of running a 10k, 400 meters, 100 meters, a mile, and marathon all on the same day.
 Many national and world- class runners competed for the title of the best all-around runner.
 The event's goal was to determine what event represented the best all-around runner in the world, a sprinter, mid-distance runner, marathoner, or ultra-marathon runner.